Hangman's Gap

 Blake swallowed, took a last inhalation of relatively fresh air, and hurried to catch up with her.

-She stopped a reverent distance from where the forensic team worked, and from here Blake could only glimpse the tattered remains of a pair of burnt leather shoes pointing skywards from behind a jagged knee-high granite boulder.
+She stopped a reverent distance from where the forensic team worked, and from here Blake could only glimpse the tattered remains of a pair of shoes wrapped around charred feet that pointed skywards from behind a jagged knee-high granite boulder.

 The ground was littered with large stones around here, adding to the difficulty of a terrain already made treacherous by the thick tangled tree roots that had miraculously escaped the flames.

-‘I was meant to be meeting Sergeant Mortlock this morning before I got a phone call from your HQ in Caboolture telling me to report out here instead.
-Is he joining us?’
+‘I was meant to be meeting Sergeant Mortlock this morning before I got a phone call from your HQ in Caboolture telling me to report out here to Bragg instead.
+Is Mortlock joining us?’
 Blake asked while they watched one of the figures straighten and turn away with a sealed evidence bag.

 Forbes kept her gaze straight ahead, her jaw set for a moment, then: ‘I doubt it very much.’